 * Dates and locations are subject to change

-To earn college credit, the student must successfully complete all aspects of the program (see college credit information on our website for more details).
-The Digital Media, Broadcast & Journalism 7 Day Conferences are accredited for one (1) college credit which is optional and not included in the tuition.
+** To earn college credit, the student must successfully complete all aspects of the program (see college credit information on our website for more details).
+The Explore Business Fundamentals 7 day conference is accredited for one (1) college credit which is optional and not included in the tuition.
 The college credit (normally $475) is available at the reduced rate of $299.